 According to the nomenclature followed by the supporting statement (POWO, 2022)34, the genus Khaya is comprised by five tree species: K. anthotheca, K. grandifoliola, K. ivorensis, K. madagascariensis and K. senegalensis.
-However, throughout the supporting statement, the proponents also refer to K. comorensis as sixth species on the basis of a publication currently in press.
+However, throughout the supporting statement, the proponents also refer to K. comorensis as sixth species on the basis of a publication currently in press (see also the section ahead on 'Notes to Parties and Proponents').